-• For Non-IEC 2 (Varian Standard) machine scale, the couch angle is 180 degrees when the IEC couch angle is zero degrees.
+For Non-IEC 2 (Varian Standard) machine scale, the couch angle is 180 degrees when the IEC couch angle is zero degrees.
 The positive rotation direction is defined to be clockwise as seen from above.

-- Note: If a LINAC is configured to use couch angle as IEC 61217, the angle unit is given as [deg]. - Note: If a LINAC is configured to use couch angle as Non-IEC 1 ("Varian IEC"), the angle unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports. - Note: If a LINAC is configured to use couch angle as Non-IEC 2 ("Varian Standard"), the angle unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports.
+Note: If a LINAC is configured to use couch angle as IEC 61217, the angle unit is given as unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports.

+[deq].

+If a LINAC is configured to use couch angle as Non-IEC 1 ("Varian IEC"), the angle Note:

+Note: If a LINAC is configured to use couch angle as Non-IEC 2 ("Varian Standard"), the angle unit is given as [deq Non-IEC] in the user interface and as [deq Non-IEC CW]

+in plan reports.